Jack-Q/MCSL-Final/README.md

 * Connectivity & Type

-Transimt the divice type and evice connectivity.
-The device will transimit this package on a regular basis as a *heartbeat*.
+Transmit the device type and device connectivity.
+The device will transmit this package on a regular basis as a *heartbeat*.

 ```txt